openforis/collect-earth-online-doc/docs/source/project/survey.rst

 .. note::
    Deleting a parent question with children will delete the children questions as well.

-And here is how a survey card with parent/child questions appears on the data collection page initially:
+Here is how a survey card with parent/child questions appears on the data collection page initially:

 .. thumbnail:: ../_images/project31.png
     :title: The initial state of the question
     :align: center
-    :width: 50%
+    :width: 80%

 And after selecting “Answer #1”:

 .. thumbnail:: ../_images/project32.png
     :title: After selecting answer 1
     :align: center
-    :width: 50%
+    :width: 80%

 And after selecting “Answer #2”:

 .. thumbnail:: ../_images/project33.png
     :title: After selecting answer 2
     :align: center
-    :width: 50%
+    :width: 80%

 The child question with no parent answer will appear when either answer is selected.
 The child question with “Answer #2” as the parent answer only appears when “Answer #2” is selected.